anyone2/IndigoPlugin-Voice-Monkey/README.md

 Place the file named 'voice_monkey.py' in your Python3-Includes folder.

- the full is path **'/Library/Application Support/Perceptive Automation/Python3-includes'**
+The full path is **'/Library/Application Support/Perceptive Automation/Python3-includes'**

  The plugin allows you to call functions for Text-To-Speech, Triggering Routines, playing sounds or asking Yes or No questions.